aragonzkresearch/blog/blogo-input/posts/nouns.md

         11. (AZKR, Aztec Labs + others) Launch and maintain it
     5. Delay-relayer service
         12. (Nouns, with the support of AZKR and through third parties)
     6. In addition, AZKR can look into ballot batching, i.e. explore the possibility of aggregating several votes into one.
-As this will have an impact on all system components, this will also require a separate feasibility study..
+As this will have an impact on all system components, this will also require a separate feasibility study.

 ## 10 Future work